robinrodricks/FluentListView/README.md

-Isn’t there are way to get rid of all the casts in the delegates?[¶](#isn-t-there-are-way-to-get-rid-of-all-the-casts-in-the-delegates "Permalink to this headline")
+Isn’t there are way to get rid of all the casts in the delegates?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Yes.
 You can use a TypedFluentListView wrapper.